 Refer to additional UFRM guidance on reporting applicable lease activity for Transmittal reporting at Section 4.8 Form 300, Section 4.10 Form 400, and Section 4.11 Form 500.

+NOTE – If a locality Lessee recognizes a gain or loss from a lease termination related to equipment, furniture, or vehicles (Other Financing Source/Use in the governmental fund statements), this activity should be report on the Transmittal Forms as follows:

+Report the loss (OFU) with expenditures on Form 100 according to the applicable function using the asset.

+Report gain (OFS) on Form 700 as a non-revenue receipt, “Other” Line 2.40.

 Reconciliation to Other Forms